Click on any of the following links for information:

 The University offers 15 recognized degrees on the undergraduate level—the Bachelor of Science, the Bachelor of Arts, the Bachelor of Arts in Criminal Justice, the Bachelor of Science in Criminal Justice, the Bachelor of Arts in Interdisciplinary Studies, the Bachelor of Science in Interdisciplinary Studies, the Bachelor of Business Administration, the Bachelor of Science in Computer Information Systems, the Bachelor of Fine Arts, the Bachelor of Music, the Bachelor of Applied Arts and Sciences, the Bachelor of General Studies, the Bachelor of Science in Business Administration, the Bachelor of Social Work, and the Bachelor of Science in Nursing.
 The curricula leading to a baccalaureate degree are designed to give the student a well-rounded and liberal education with specialized study in one or more fields.

 Requirements for all undergraduate degrees

 A student entering under this catalog must meet the degree requirements listed below or those of a subsequent catalog.
 However, a student who fails to graduate within five years after admission will be required to meet the degree requirements of a subsequent catalog that is within five years of currency at the time of his graduation.

-As required by the Southern Association of Colleges and Schools (SACS), at least 25% of the hours applicable to a degree must be earned through instruction by the institution awarding the degree.
+As required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), at least 25% of the hours applicable to a degree must be earned through instruction by the institution awarding the degree.
 This rule is effective for students enrolled for the first time at Texas A&M University-Commerce during or after the fall semester 1979.